 The way we calculate the 94p figure is by working out the percentage of money that we spend on working with children and young people.
 We do not include costs relating to our retail stores in this figure.

-Sales from our retail stores and online shop allows us to have more funds to spend on children and young people.
-If we include our expenditure on trading, then 73p in every pound we spend goes to our work with children and young people.
+Sales from our retail stores and online shop mean we can spend more on children and young people.
+If we include our expenditure on trading, then 68p in every pound we spend goes to our work with children and young people.
 We believe using the 94p figure, and removing costs spent on retail, helps our supporters to see the impact of their donations and allows them to compare us to other charities who do not have retail shops.

 Previous annual reports